negrinho/deep_architect/README.md

 [This](https://github.com/negrinho/darch/blob/master/examples/mnist_with_logging/main.py)
 slightly more complex example shows the use of the search and logging functionalities.
 The [framework starters](https://github.com/negrinho/darch/tree/master/examples/framework_starters)
-are a good way of seeing minimal architecture search examples in DeepArchitect across different deep learning frameworks.
+are minimal architecture search examples in DeepArchitect across different deep learning frameworks.
 These should be straightforward to adapt to implement your custom examples.

 ## Framework components